PoliteGirl/question/README.md

 * The debounced function will ignore all calls to it until the calls have stopped for a specified time period.
 Only then will it call the original function.
 * Debouncing forces a function to wait a certain amount of time before running again.
 In other words, it limits the rate at which a function gets invoked.

-Implementing Debounce:
-The general idea for debouncing is-
-1) Start with 0 timeout.
-2) If the debounced function is called again, reset the timer to the specified delay.
-3) In case of timeout, call the debounced function.
-Thus every call to a debounce function resets the timer and delays the call.

 ```
 const debounce = function(func, delay){
       let timer;